 They had originally planned to raise £2000 and organised a range of events, including a purple themed birthday party, a race night and a quiz.

 We are delighted to say that the team Ben Nevis have completely smashed their target and so far have raised over £6000!

 We want to say a huge, massive thank you to Arlene, Mandy, Tricia and Tracy for their fundraising.
 Their walk up Ben Nevis does not start until 3 October so if you would like to make a donation please visit the groups Virgin Money Giving page

 We wish them every success with the climb!

 The 4th Funky Natz Foundation Charity Golf Trophy was held on Sunday 20 July.
-The day was a tremendous success with 100 Amateur Golfers taking part.
+The day was a tremendous success with 100 amateur golfers taking part at Wishaw Golf Course.

-The popular spot prizes were back on the course with golfers given the chance to win a new car and holidays In Portugal & Forest Of Arden.
-Over £3000 was raised on the day, and the foundation would like to thank all of the businesses and supporters that contributed to make the day such a success.
+Golfers were challenged to get a hole in one with a chance to win a new car and holidays In Portugal & Forest Of Arden.
+Prizes were also awarded for best score, closet to the pin and longest drive.
+Over £3000 was raised on the day, and the foundation thanks all of the businesses and supporters that contributed to make the day such a success.

 Everyone at Epilepsy Scotland would like to say a sincere thank you to the Funky Natz Foundation for their continued support.
-The foundation was created in memory of Natalie Hughes and the dedication the committee has shown is a beautiful tribute.
+The foundation was created in memory of Natalie Hughes and we are very grateful for the dedication and hard work of everyone involved.